Bootstrap

 1. Eternal Justification.
 God never viewed His people as condemned.
 This is first because it is first.
 Before anything else, in the timeless mind of God, the elect were righteous in Christ.
 This is the foundation on which everything else stands.

-3. Faith.
-The application layer recognizes the firmware flash.
+3. Faith and Conversion.
+The application layer recognizes the firmware flash and turns.
 Faith is the experience of salvation, not the cause.
 It’s a gift (Galatians 5:22), not a duty.
 The regenerate person doesn’t manufacture faith.
 They receive it.
-And the moment they receive it, they realize what was always true - that Christ is theirs and they are His.
+And the moment they receive it, they realize what was always true — that Christ is theirs and they are His.
+And the turning follows immediately — the conscious turning from sin to Christ, the visible expression of the invisible regeneration.
+The prodigal son realizing he is still a son and getting up and walking home are not two events separated by time.
+They are one moment.
+He didn’t become a son by walking home.
+He walked home because he was already a son.
+And the realization and the walking are the same step.

-6. Glorification.
+5. Glorification.
 The old firmware removed.
 The sin nature gone.
 The higher resolution body.
 This is the final rendering upgrade, and we’ll deal with it in detail later.
-But for now, note that glorification is as certain as justification, because it comes from the same decree.
-If God justified you from eternity, He will glorify you in eternity.
-The one guarantees the other.

 This order is non-negotiable in the framework.
 Justification first, because it’s eternal.
 Regeneration before faith, because the firmware must be flashed before the application layer can recognize it.
-Faith as gift, because a dead man can’t manufacture belief.
+Effectual calling absorbed into regeneration, because the means and the act are one event from two vantage points.
+Faith and conversion as one step, because the recognition and the turning are one moment.
 Sanctification as positional, because Christ doesn’t grow in holiness and neither does His righteousness imputed to you.
-Glorification as rendering upgrade, because the final state isn’t escape from matter but the restoration of matter at higher resolution.
+Glorification as rendering upgrade, because the final state isn’t escape from matter but matter rendered at a higher resolution than Eden ever had.

 Adoption: Always a Son